 An Athlete is considered a Senior from the beginning of the calendar year in which he reaches the age of 18.

-International Competitions, Championships and Games are limited to senior Athletes unless specifically organised for Juniors, Young Riders or Pony Riders. with the following exceptions.
+Championships and Games are limited to senior Athletes unless specifically organised for Juniors, Young Riders or Pony Riders.

-International Competitions are limited to Senior Athletes unless specifically organised for Junior, Young Riders or Pony Riders with the following exceptions:
+International Competitions are limited to Senior Athletes unless specifically organised for Junior,

+Young Riders or Pony Riders with the following exceptions:

-- a) With the express permission of his National Federation, an Athlete may compete in a two three star Competition from the beginning of the calendar year in which he reaches the age of 16. - b) With the express permission of his National Federation, an Athlete may compete in a one two star level Competition from the beginning of the calendar year in which he reaches the age of 14.
+- a) With the express permission of his National Federation, an Athlete may compete in a three star Competition from the beginning of the calendar year in which he reaches the age of 16. - b) With the express permission of his National Federation, an Athlete may compete in a two star level Competition from the beginning of the calendar year in which he reaches the age of 14. - c) With the express permission of his National Federation, an Athlete may compete in a one star level Competition from the beginning of the calendar year in which he reaches the age of 12.